 Career Advancement encourages students to make an appointment with a career adviser to discuss whether attending graduate school would support their professional goals.
 Students should also consult with faculty and graduate students in their academic department.

-Students interested in applying to law school and medical school should get involved with UChicago Careers in Law and UChicago Careers in Health Professions.
+Students interested in applying to law school and medical school should get involved with Careers in Law and Careers in Healthcare.